What Are Asset Classes?

-There’s a broad range of different assets out there you can invest in.
+There’s a broad range of assets out there that you can invest in.
 And while they’re largely different, many of them fall into specific asset classes.
 An asset class is a category or grouping of investments.
-Some examples are equities, fixed income (e.g., bonds), and real estate.
+Some examples are equities, fixed income (e.g., bonds) and real estate.
 These assets get lumped together because they share many of the same traits and behave similarly.

-Many investors form investment theses or find themselves attracted to different asset classes because of their shared similarities, how they behave in the market or even their risk tolerance.
-Asset classes play into everything from asset allocation to rate of return and volatility.
+Many investors buy or form investment theses about different asset classes because of their shared similarities and how they behave in the market.
+Asset classes affect everything from asset allocation to rate of return and volatility.
 Here’s what you need to know about them to invest in one (or many) with confidence.

 The Big Three Asset Classes

 In the investment world, there are three major asset classes: equities, fixed income (bonds) and cash.
-These are the most basic, fundamental asset classes, which also makes them the most accessible.
+Because these are the most basic, fundamental asset classes, they are also the most accessible.

 - Equities include stocks, index funds, ETFs and similar securities.

-- Fixed-income includes corporate bonds, treasuries and other debt securities.
+- Fixed-income includes corporate bonds, Treasurys and other debt securities.

 - Cash can include money markets and other cash equivalents.